brikis98/fundamentals-of-devops-website/_posts/2025-02-24-finding-ami-ids.md

 ---
 layout: resource
 title: "How to find AMI IDs for Amazon Linux and Ubuntu"
-description: "Learn the different ways to automatically find the IDs of common Amazon-managed AMIs such as Amazon Linux and Ubuntu, using tools such as the AWS CLI, OpenTofu, and Packer."
+description: "Learn the several copy-pasteable recipes for programmatically finding the IDs of the latest Amazon-managed AMIs, such as Amazon Linux and Ubuntu, using tools such as the AWS CLI, OpenTofu, Packer, Ansible, and AWS SSM Parameter Store."
 thumbnail_path: "/resources/finding-ami-ids/amis.png"
 ---